euphonie/study-notes/Computer Science/Theory/Statistics/Probability Distribution.md

 Are used on events that track time or distance.
 This are curves in comparison to bars used in discrete distributions.

-- Normal distribution.
+- **Normal distribution**.
 Often observed in most natural events.
-Extreme values in a distribution curve are called **Outliers** and don't feature frequ.
+Extreme values in a distribution curve are called **Outliers** and don't feature frequently in this distributions.
+	- **Student's-T distribution**.
+When there is limited data to an event, this type of distribution can be used as it is a small sample approximation of a normal distribution.
+It

 ### Notation
 A notation to define the type of distribution from a sample or population can be expressed as (variable, type and characteristics):